 We aim to employ a workforce which is as representative as possible of this population, so we are open to the value of differences in age, disability, gender, marital status, pregnancy and maternity, race, sexual orientation, and religion or belief.

-King’s believes that as a public sector organisation we have an obligation to have recruitment, training, promotion and disciplinary procedures and policies that are sensitive to these differences.
-We think that by doing so, we are better able to treat our patients as well as a better place to work.
+King’s believes that as a public sector organisation we have an obligation to have recruitment, training, promotion, other formal employment policies and procedures that are sensitive to these differences.
+We think that by doing so, we are better able to treat our patients as well as being a better place to work.

 Our vision, which applies to staff, patients, and patients’ families, is to be ‘effortlessly inclusive’.
 To achieve that vision, we aim to:

 - treat everyone with respect and dignity at all times